erkston/lobby-bot-dl/README.md

 - LobbyChannelName - The Channel name the bot should use to send messages
 - LobbyRole - Name of the role the bot will @mention when @LobbyRolePing is set to True
 - LobbyRolePing* - When True the bot will send a @mention of LobbyRole when a new lobby is opened
+- LobbyAutoLaunch* - When True will automatically send connect info to lobby members.
+When False it will wait for the Admin to press the Launch button on the Admin Panel.
 - LobbyAutoReset* - When True the bot will reset and reopen the lobby after LobbyCooldown has passed.
 When false it will close the lobby completely.
+Note that using the Admin Panel reset button will ignore this setting.
 - LobbyMessageTitle* - Title of the discord message showing the lobby information
 - LobbyMessageColor* and ActiveMessageColor* - Hex values used for the discord embed messages
 - LobbyThreshold* - The number of players required to launch the lobby.
 Total number of players (two teams and "either").
 Should be even.
 - LobbyCooldown* - Time after which the bot will either reset or close the lobby (based on LobbyAutoReset).
-Must have units attached (30m, 2h, 1d, etc)
+Must have units attached (30m, 2h, 1d, etc).
+Note that using the Admin Panel reset button will force the bot to do nothing when the cooldown has passed (lobby can be reset manually via Admin Panel)
 - TeamNames - The two team names the bot will split lobby members into

 ### Slash Command Configuration (/lbset)